Lazar Kaganovich: Political decline

+Retirement

 In 1961, Kaganovich was expelled from the Party and became a pensioner living in Moscow.
 His grandchildren reported that after his dismissal from the Central Committee, Kaganovich (who had a reputation for his temperamental and allegedly violent nature) never shouted again and became a devoted grandfather.

 In 1984, his re-admission to the Party was considered by the Politburo, alongside that of Molotov.
 During the last years of life he played dominoes with fellow pensioners and criticized Soviet media attacks on Stalin: "First, Stalin is disowned, now, little by little, it gets to prosecute socialism, the October Revolution, and in no time they will also want to prosecute Lenin and Marx."
 Shortly before death he suffered a heart attack.

 In 1991 Kaganovich was interviewed about the alleged murder of Lenin's widow, in which he suggested Lavrentiy Beria may have been involved with Krupskaya's poisoning and was quoted in 1991 saying "I can't dismiss that possibility.
 He might have."
 Russian writer Arkady Vaksberg further commented that the fact Kaganovich had confirmed the poisoning "did actually take place is more important than specifying who ordered it."

+Death

-Kaganovich died on July 25, 1991, at the age of 97, just before the events that resulted in the end of the USSR.
+Kaganovich died on July 25, 1991, at the age of 97, just before the events that resulted in the end of the USSR, a state he had played an active role in creating.
+According to Edvard Radzinsky, quoting one of Kaganovich's distant relatives, at that moment a news report featuring Gorbachev and Yeltsin was being broadcast on television, and the housekeeper allegedly heard Kaganovich's final words: "This is a catastrophe".
 He is buried at the Novodevichy Cemetery in Moscow.